Kouzukii/expedition33-coop/README.md

 The mod is still in the very early stages, if you experience any issues, please file an issue with an exact description and your save game attached.

+### Known Issues

+- Press & hold actions in menus (Learn Skill, Upgrade Attributes, Level Weapon) can currently only be controlled by player 1
+  - Can also be slightly mitigated by moving the mouse after the held action failed

 ## For Developers

 ### Building